Jesus’ world: a reconstruction

 This is where his friendship with Martha, Mary and Lazarus was especially valuable since as Jerusalemites they provided not only hospitality but news and support as well.

 Then, as now, the social classes formed a pyramid, but it was a much steeper pyramid than the one we know.

-The elite class consisted of only about 3% of the population.
+- The elite class consisted of only about 3% of the population.
 They were the only real consumers of luxury items, with their wealth coming from ownership of the land.

 A Letter from the Past

 Write a letter to that person, asking for more details about what happened in one of the events in which Jesus played a part.
 Tell them what you already know, then

 - what the other people in the story were like, etc.

 Compose the letter that Martha, Mary or Lazarus might have written in response to your questions.
 Give as much information as you can.

-research you have done into the life and people of the times
+- research you have done into the life and people of the times

-a creative reconstruction of possible emotions, reactions, ideas, etc.
+- a creative reconstruction of possible emotions, reactions, ideas, etc.